Month: February 2015

 The bells that tolled, according to John Donne, were a sign to those who heard that we are all mortal and meet the same end known as death; that when one dies a part of all of us dies.
 The stone that rolled, according to Matthew, was a sign to those who witness it that the end known as death is not, in fact, the end.
 And therefore, it is okay to send for whom the stone rolls.
 It rolls for thee!
 The stone rolls for us!
 And when we hear the sound of the stone rolling, it rings in our ears that the main thing that draws nearer to us is not death, but resurrection!
 Triumphant grace!
 Grace that declares death doesn’t have the final word.
 But that one day there will be no more crying, no more death…

-Elizabeth Glass Turner ~ The Persecutor
+The Persecutor by Elizabeth Glass Turner

 February 19, 2015